 James Cobb is a trial and appellate lawyer and a founding partner of Caplan Cobb LLP.
 James specializes in complex business disputes, constitutional and tort litigation, and federal and state appeals.

 James’s cases have been the subject of news articles all over the country, including in the Atlanta Journal-Constitution, the New York Times, the Los Angeles Times, and the Washington Post.
-In 2015, the Fulton County Daily Report named James to its list of the 40 lawyers in Georgia under the age of 40 who are “On the Rise.”
+In 2015, the Fulton County Daily Report named James to its list of the 40 lawyers in Georgia who are “On the Rise.”
 Martindale-Hubbell has given James its highest rating of AV Preeminent for legal skills and professional ethics; Georgia Trend magazine has named him to its list of the Legal Elite in Georgia for business law, corporate law, and trial practice; and Super Lawyers magazine has named him to its list of Super Lawyers in business litigation.

 Before founding Caplan Cobb, James practiced with Rogers & Hardin LLP in Atlanta and Ropes & Gray LLP in Boston.
 Immediately after law school, he served as a law clerk to the Honorable Jacques L. Wiener, Jr., of the U.S. Court of Appeals for the Fifth Circuit in New Orleans.

 James and his wife, Gretchen, live in Decatur with their four sons.
 James is actively involved in the Decatur and Atlanta communities–among other things, he serves on the Board of Trustees for the Wylde Center; on the Corporate Leadership Council of the Fernbank Museum of Natural History; as the Chancellor for the Episcopal Church of the Epiphany; and as an active member of the Rotary Club of Decatur.